UCLA Center for the Transformation of Schools

 Mission & Vision

-Our vision is for learning communities to boldly nurture and protect the dignity, wellbeing, and full potential of all students.
+Our vision is for learning communities to boldly nurture and protect the dignity, wellbeing, and full potential of students.

 The UCLA